 - vouched costs relating to the applicant’s personal care and medical costs and this can include compensation awarded to provide for home adaptations/specialist equipment required by the victim due to the injuries experienced by them.

-- vouched travel expenses to avail of medical and personal care.
+- vouched travel expenses, for example, to avail of medical and personal care arising from the injuries.

 - other vouched out of pocket expenses and special expenses incurred.

 - an applicant may also apply for any expenses that were incurred in obtaining medical or other expert reports necessary to support an application to the Tribunal